 6. Prevents Anaemia

-Although raisins are healthy, they can also cause harm to those with pre-existing conditions like diabetes or blood-sugar related illnesses.
+Although raisins are healthy, they can cause harm to those who have pre-existing conditions like diabetes or blood-sugar related illnesses.
 If you have gestational diabetes or any other medical problem, it is recommended that you consult a physician to find other natural alternatives to raisins.

 While raisins are extremely good for your health, there is such a thing as too many raisins too.
 Eating too many raisins can be detrimental to your health.
 If you love to eat raisins, you won’t probably think twice before eating a handful.
 But don’t eat them in excessive amounts.
 Here’s why –

-- They can cause infant diabetes, making the delivery of your child difficult naturally and may result in c-sections
+- They can cause infant diabetes, making the natural delivery of your child difficult and you may have to go for a c-section delivery.

 - They can cause type 2 diabetes in your baby.

-Raisins, in moderation, can be an extremely healthy snack.
+Raisins, when consumed in moderation, can be an extremely healthy snack.
 Eating them in moderate amounts can provide you with energy and revitalise your system during pregnancy.
-They are a great source of nutrients that help balance out your entire body.
-Talk to a dietician and doctor to learn more about superfoods like raisins.
-Planning a diet with a healthy intake of raisins is one of the best ways to ensure a healthy pregnancy and keep you happy as well.
+They are a great source of nutrients that can help balance your entire body.
+Talk to a dietician and your doctor to learn more about superfoods like raisins.
+Following a healthy diet that comprises of veggies, fruits, and dry fruits and nuts in healthy amounts can ensure a healthy pregnancy and keep you happy as well.
 So have a good pregnancy and stay healthy and fit!

 Also Read: Consuming Grapes in Pregnancy